Wings of Change

 “I don’t need that yet.”

-“Well, it would make it a lot easier.”
+“Well, it would make it a lot easier on you.”
 Phyllis dried Trina and helped her into her pajamas.
-She needed help with every movement, her body failed her and independence had gone by the wayside.
+She needed help with every movement, her body had failed her and independence had gone by the wayside.
 After she got her dressed, she filled a basin with water and put toothpaste on her brush.
 She held the basin under her chin and handed the brush to Trina.
-Proud that at 80 she still had a mouth full of her own teeth, Trina painstakingly brushed each one thoroughly.
+Proud at 80 years old she still had all her own teeth, Trina painstakingly brushed each tooth thoroughly.
 When she was done, Phyllis brought her wheel chair over and locked it in place to the side of the bench.
 She took Trina’s hands, helped her to her feet and shifted her in a half turn to make the transfer to the chair.
 With the nighttime routine accomplished, Phyllis rolled her into her room and made the final transfer for the day into her bed.
 “Alright, Miss Trina, you have a good night.
 I won’t be with you tomorrow, Alice is scheduled for this wing of the second floor, I’m down on one.
 I’ll see you next week.”

 Nancy, an older English woman with a long, thin face, the aid who had been working in the Edgecombe Retirement Community the longest, filled her in, “Miss Trina doesn’t have any family.
 She’s been here three years and in all that time not a single person has come to visit her.”

 Phyllis was aghast, “Oh my God, that’s awful.”

 “She keeps pretty much to herself, doesn’t even have any friends in the building.
 She’ll take her meals in her room as often as we’ll let her get away with it.”

 “Not a single visitor?”

 April, a young woman with red hair and a face full of freckles, piped in, “She’s an old maid.
 Never married.
 She was some kind of judge or something.”